AppiePau/devshed/Documentation/Documentation.md

 }
 ```
 ### ForceExcelTextCell
-Writes the text value like =”VALUE” instead of “VALUE” to force Excel to parse it as text otherwise textual numbers will still be treated as number.
+Writes the text value like ="VALUE" instead of "VALUE" to force Excel to parse it as text otherwise textual numbers will still be treated as number.

 ### CurrencyCsvColumn<TSource>
 Accepts nullable decimal and formats them to the current culture currency of the thread.